Nom-nom-hub/next-lite-main/README.md

 - **DevTools** - Built-in developer tools for debugging and performance monitoring

 ## Quick Start

+To get started with Next-Lite, run the following commands:

 ```bash
 # Create a new Next-Lite app